freebsd/crochet/README.md

 There are still plenty of ways this script could be improved:

 * More boards.
-Currently, it supports Beaglebone, RaspberryPi, and PandaBoard.
+Currently, it supports Beaglebone, RaspberryPi, PandaBoard, ZedBoard, and a few others.
 There are a lot of other boards with similar concerns that could easily be supported.
 Look at board/NewBoardExample for explanations for adding support for a new board.

 * Non-ARM support.
-I see no reason this script could not be used for other architectures.
-I just haven't done so yet.
+The GenericI386 target proves this is possible.

 * Out-of-tree kernel configuration.
 Right now, these scripts assume kernel configuration files are in the FreeBSD source tree.
 I don't